USC Logo

 USC Symbol

-This higher educational institution’s symbolism is based on the name – Universidade de Santiago de Compostela, abbreviated to an abbreviation.
+This higher educational institution’s symbolism is based on its name, Universidade de Santiago de Compostela, abbreviated as USC.
 Graphic identification is associated with local symbols.
 First, the university received the coat of arms of Galicia as an emblem.
-This is a shield with six elements: images of a lion, castle, goblet, Templar cross, and other important elements.
+This shield has six elements: a lion, a castle, a goblet, a Templar cross, and other important symbols.

-The central part is surrounded by a line with an ornament, at the top of which there is a monarchical crown as a symbol of power.
+A line with an ornament frames the central part, and at the top is a monarchical crown symbolizing power.
 This is followed by a wide, closed ring with the inscription “Sigillium reg universitat compostellan.”
 The legendary phrase is in serif capital letters and outlined with a thin line.
-The logo looks like a print and is painted in white and cobalt colors.
-Later, the designers supplemented it with the abbreviation USC.
+The logo looks like a print and is painted white and cobalt.
+Later, the designers added the abbreviation USC.

 What is USC?

-USC is the abbreviation for the University of Southern California, located in Los Angeles, where Robert M. Widney founded it.
+USC is the abbreviation for the University of Southern California, located in Los Angeles, which Robert M. Widney founded.
 The university has existed since 1880 and today is one of the country’s leading educational and research institutions.
-It consists of one college of arts and literature, one liberal art school, and 22 undergraduate, vocational, and graduate schools.
+It consists of one college of arts and literature, one liberal arts school, and 22 undergraduate, vocational, and graduate schools.

-The abbreviated name has been in use for many years, but it was only recognized as the official symbol of the university.
+The abbreviated name has been used for many years, but it was only recognized as the university’s official symbol in 2019.
 Thus, the university’s modern identification consists of three components:

 • The word “USC.”